adenau/duplicati-healthcheck-proxy/README.md

     docker run -p 8000:8000 adenau/healthchecks-proxy

-To deploy in Kubernetes, assuming your kubectl is properly configured, changed to the deploy directory and
+To deploy in Kubernetes, Helm prefered, change to the deploy directory and

-    kubectl --kubeconfig ~/.kube/kaon-kubeconfig.yaml create -f deployment.yml
-    kubectl --kubeconfig ~/.kube/kaon-kubeconfig.yaml create -f service-lb.yml
+    helm install --name healthchecks-proxy ./healthchecks-proxy

 Deployment was tested on Digital Ocean.